21 Survival Analysis

 data = characters)

-The relative risks (exponentiated coefficients) are shown in Table 20.1.
-We see that male characters have higher risks of death, while noble characters have lower risks; both effects are statistically significant, meaning the confidence interval does not include a relative risk of 1.
+The hazard ratios (exponentiated coefficients) are shown in Table 21.1.
+We see that male characters have higher risks of death, while noble characters have lower risks; both effects are statistically significant, meaning the confidence interval does not include a hazard ratio of 1.
 Notice there is no intercept, because the intercept is absorbed into the baseline hazard \(h_0(t)\), which we have not estimated.

-Table 20.1: Relative risks estimated from the Cox proportional hazards model, relative to the baseline (female commoners).
+Table 21.1: Hazard ratios estimated from the Cox proportional hazards model.

 Once we’ve fit a Cox proportional hazards model, we can interpret the coefficients \(\hat \beta\) as desired, but we may also want to estimate the baseline hazard \(h_0(t)\) or the survival curve \(S(t \mid X = x)\) for specific covariate values.
 The baseline hazard was, of course, deliberately not estimated by the partial likelihood maximization, so we will need to estimate it.
 The most common method is to estimate the cumulative baseline hazard function.